 When you make carrot juice, you are consuming a high amount of this veggie at one time; this means that if toxins are present, you will also be ingesting a high level of these chemicals which can diminish the carrot juice benefits you’re looking for.

-Therefore, to get the most carrot and carrot juice benefits without consuming a high level of toxins, always try to buy organically grown versions.
+To get the most carrot and carrot juice benefits without consuming a high level of toxins, always try to buy organically grown versions.

 How to Grow Carrots

 - According to the Farmer’s Almanac, carrots can be grown in many climates.
-They are long-lasting plants and grow best during cooler months, in the Spring or Fall, and towards the ends of the growing season.
+They are long-lasting plants and grow best during cooler months, in the spring or fall, and towards the ends of the growing season.

 - They grow well in loose, light, airy soil, ideally soil that’s mixed with a bit of sand and peat moss.
 To help them grow, till down a foot and into the soil and remove any big clumps or rocks before planting seeds.

 - Keep the soil moist with frequent shallow waterings.
 Plant carrot seeds 3 to 4 inches apart in rows.
 Let them get lots of light and only partial shade.

 Carrots are consumed in multiple ways: raw, cooked, juiced, concentrated to make dried powder, canned, preserved, candied and pickled.